Pet Allergies: How to Manage and Reduce Symptoms

 Pet allergies are one of the most common forms of allergies, particularly allergies to cats and dogs.
 They can lead to other allergic diseases such as allergic rhinitis (hay fever) and asthma.

-The Primary Source of Cat Allergens is Not Fur, but the Sebaceous Glands in their Skin
+The Primary Source of Cat Allergens Is Not Fur, but the Sebaceous Glands in Their Skin

 Cats love to lick themselves, and – as the sebaceous glands are the primary cause of cat allergens – this licking spreads the allergens around.
 Cat allergens are sticky and they glue themselves to hair and dust particles to create a persistent aerosol.
 They also get stuck to other things in the house.
 As ever cat has a sebaceous gland, all breeds of cats can stimulate allergies.
 There’s no such thing as a hypoallergenic (allergen-free) cat breed.